-Opening Soon!
-New Community Mausoleum- Mary Immaculate, Patroness of America at Most Holy Redeemer Cemetery
+Grand Opening and Dedication of the New Community Mausoleum- Mary Immaculate, Patroness of America at Most Holy Redeemer Cemetery

-The mausoleum is in the style of famed local architect and conservationist Paul Schaefer.
-Paul was born in September of 1908 and was raised along the Mohawk River in Schenectady.
-Paul died in 1996 at the age of 87 and was well known for designing rustic buildings that blend well with the natural environment.
+The Adirondack themed mausoleum visible from Troy Rd (Rte.
+7) was designed by Karl Griffith of Griffith Dardanelli Architects PC of Schenectady, and is reminiscent of the style of famed local architect and conservationist Paul Schaefer.
+Born in September of 1908, Schaefer was raised along the Mohawk River in Schenectady.
+He died in 1996 at the age of 87 and was well known for designing rustic buildings that blend well with the natural environment.
 Paul designed and built several hundred homes in the Schenectady area, including his own a stone structure at 897 St. David’s Lane which is now owned by Union College.
 Schaefer was recognized in 1998 by Audubon magazine as one of the nation’s 100 top conservationists of the twentieth century.

-The mausoleum’s large stained glass window depicting the Tree of Life with the Risen Christ was created by Conrad Pickel Studio, Inc. of Florida.
-Because of it’s large size, 16’ X 18’, the crafters had to rent a gym to work in!
+The mausoleum’s feature accent wall is a breathtaking 16’ x 18’ stained glass window depicting the Tree of Life with the Risen Christ, created by Conrad Pickel Studio, Inc. of Florida.
+It was designed to achieve a dignified beautiful atmosphere and to harmonize with the architecture.
 The company has created stained glass works for many of the finest churches, cathedrals and cemeteries.
 One commission, the Resurrection Mausoleum in Chicago, IL, is the world’s largest stained glass window according to the Guinness Book of World Records.
-Our stained glass window isn’t going to be quite as big.
-The window was designed to “achieve a dignified beautiful atmosphere and to harmonize with the architecture”.

-The mausoleum is being built by Coldspring Memorial of Coldspring, Minnesota.
+The mausoleum was built by Coldspring Memorial of Coldspring, Minnesota.

 Click here to view photos of the construction process and artwork.